Magnesium And ED: Everything You Need To Know

 In this article, we’ll discuss the effects of Magnesium on ED.

-Erectile dysfunction (ED) has been around since centuries.
+Erectile dysfunction (ED) has been around for centuries.
 ED or impotence is the inability to achieve and maintain a healthy erection of the penis.
-It occurs mainly due to lack of blood flow to the penis.
-Erectile dysfunction is known to cause psychological issues and low self confidence among some men.
+It occurs mainly due to a lack of blood flow to the penis.
+Erectile dysfunction is known to cause psychological issues and low self-confidence among some men.

 Many factors can lead to ED.
 These include a poor lifestyle or surgeries like prostatectomy.
 A lot of stress may also be a reason for low libido.
-With advancement in medical sciences throughout the years, there are now a wide range of medications available for ED.
+With the advancement in medical sciences throughout the years, there is now a wide range of medications available for ED.

 Different drugs available in the market cater to people with different medical conditions.
 They all claim to portray the best results.
-This is a half-truth and has hidden secrets.
-As lot of ED medications today have plenty of side effects.
+Sure, you can just go and buy generic Viagra online and might get the desired results.
+But is it the best way in your situation?
+A lot of ED medications today have plenty of side effects.
 Although these side effects are mild, they can sometimes be severe.

 As a result, a number of doctors now prescribe supplements and lifestyle changes to patients of ED.
 These treatments may take time, but they significantly reduce the patient’s dependence on conventional drugs.
-Magnesium is one such important mineral that is emphasised on when treating erectile dysfunction.
+Magnesium is one such important mineral that is emphasized when treating erectile dysfunction.